-The Monster G9 is also great for all of these commercial settings.
-However, the Monster G12 has an edge because each cable column can be used independently; meaning two people can do different cable exercises at the same time.
-You can only use one cable column at a time on the Monster G9.
+The Force USA G9 and G10 are also great for all of these commercial settings.
+However, the Force USA G12 has an edge because each cable column can be used independently; meaning two people can do different cable exercises at the same time.
+You can only use one cable column at a time on the G9.

 Nevertheless, you can do nearly all the same barbell exercises in a half rack as you can in a true power rack.
 And you get the benefit of taking up much less space in your gym area.

-The Monster G12 power rack gives you access to 40+ barbell exercises.
-Here’s some of my favorite ones:
+The Force USA G12 power rack gives you access to 40+ barbell exercises.
+Here are some of my favorite ones:

 - Bench press

 - Close grip bench press

 - Incline bench press

 - Decline bench press